fbrctr/fabricator/README.md

 ### 1. Download

 Each toolkit starts with a new instance of Fabricator.
-Install the latest:
+Grab the latest:

 ```shell
 $ curl -L https://github.com/resource/fabricator/archive/master.tar.gz | tar zx --strip 1